Mersi-LLC/Busbooking/README.md

 ## Introduction

-This is a simple Android app for booking bus tickets using the SheetDB API for data storage, Firebase for authentication, and Chapa for payment processing.
-The app is built using Sketchware, a visual programming platform for Android.
+This is a simple Bus Ticket Booking Android App built using Sketchware.
+The app allows users to book bus tickets for their desired routes and pay securely using Firebase and Chapa payment gateway.
+It also utilizes the SheetDB API for managing and storing ticket booking data and the NoCode API for email validation during the registration process.

 ## Features

 - User Registration and Login: Users can create an account and log in to the app using their email or phone number.
+- NoCode API ensures valid email addresses during the registration process.
 - Select Seats: Once the user chooses a bus, they can select their preferred seats from the available options.
 - Booking Confirmation: After selecting seats, users can proceed to confirm their booking.
 - Payment: Chapa payment integration allows users to make secure and convenient payments for their bookings.